FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Introduction

-To address the challenges, we propose two novel FL algorithms named {\bf FedX1 and FedX2} for optimizing CPR with linear and non-linear $f$, respectively.
-The main innovation in the algorithm design lies at that we decouple the gradient of the objective with two types, active parts and lazy parts.
-The active parts depend on data in local machines and the lazy parts depend on data in other machines.
-We estimate the active parts using the local data and the local model and estimate the lazy parts using the information with delayed communications from other machines that are computed at historical models in the previous round.
-In terms of analysis, the challenge is that the model used in the computation of stochastic gradient estimator depends on the (historical) samples for computing the lazy parts at the current iteration, which is only exacerbated in the presence of non-linear function $f$.
-We develop a novel analysis that allows us to transfer the error of the gradient estimator into the latency error of the lazy parts and the gap error between local models and the global model.
-Hence, the rationale is that as long as the latency error of the lazy parts and the gap error between local models and the global model is on par with the noise in the stochastic gradient estimator we are able to achieve convergence and linear speed-up.
+To address these challenges, we propose two novel FL algorithms named {\bf FeDXL1 and FeDXL2} for DXO with linear and non-linear $f$, respectively.
+The main innovation in the algorithm design lies at an active-passive decomposition framework that decouples the gradient of the objective into two types, active parts and passive parts.
+The active parts depend on data in local machines and the passive parts depend on data in other machines.
+We estimate the active parts using the local data and the local model and estimate the passive parts using the information with delayed communications from other machines that are computed at historical models in the previous round.
+In terms of analysis, the challenge is that the model used in the computation of stochastic gradient estimator depends on the (historical) samples for computing the passive parts at the current iteration, which is only exacerbated in the presence of non-linear function $f$.
+We develop a novel analysis that allows us to transfer the error of the gradient estimator into the latency error of the passive parts and the gap error between local models and the global model.
+Hence, the rationale is that as long as the latency error of the passive parts and the gap error between local models and the global model is on par with the noise in the stochastic gradient estimator we are able to achieve convergence and linear speed-up.